Where to Buy Hardware

 - — Amazon.com (an online retailer)

-- — Froogle.com or, if you put on formal clothing to read this page, then the same thing as google.com/shopping (it searches a large variety of online retailers and links to their offers (Google itself does not do the selling))
+- — Froogle.com or, if you put on formal clothing to read this page, then the same thing as shopping.Google.com (the newer name and it searches a large variety of online retailers and links to their offers (Google itself does not do the selling))

-In years past, I used the Usenet and Web searches to find someone local who’s selling something, but in that case plan on visiting and bringing a bootable live operating system CD to test it (with the seller’s permission but don’t buy without testing unless it’s extremely cheap and still looks plausibly worth the chance).
+In years past, I used the Usenet and Web searches to find someone local who’s selling something, but, if you do that, plan on visiting and bringing a bootable live operating system CD to test it (with the seller’s permission but don’t buy without testing unless it’s extremely cheap and still looks plausibly worth the chance).
 I haven’t tried that in a few years and markets may have evolved.
 If I were trying it now, I’d probably look in Craigslist, too.
 People selling computers through the Usenet (not through Craigslist) are probably knowledgeable geeks, since the Usenet is a less-well-known specialized part of the Internet, older than the Web.

 I often ignore other criteria for searches, preferring to rely on my search terms.
 For example, I usually don’t specify sellers, ratings, or that I must have deals.
 I look at those things on the product page.
 If the price is attractive, I don’t care if it’s this week’s deal.